-COLUMBUS, Ohio (AP) -- An Ohio legislative panel has delayed a vote on repealing a contentious new election law that shrinks early voting and makes other changes in the presidential battleground state.
+COLUMBUS, Ohio (AP) -- An Ohio Senate panel delayed a vote Wednesday to repeal a contentious new election law that shrinks early voting in the presidential battleground state, among other changes.

-Backed by Republicans, the Senate bill would scrap the new law and leave in place the old rules governing Ohio elections -- including a separate change made last year that cuts off in-person early voting on the Friday before Election Day.
+The GOP is pushing a measure to get rid of the new law and leave in place the old rules governing Ohio elections.
+The bill also reaffirms a separate change made last year that cuts off in-person early voting on the Friday before Election Day.

-The chairman of the Senate's government oversight committee says he's putting off a vote until next week to give minority Democrats a chance to review the proposal.
+The chairman of the Senate's government oversight committee said Wednesday he was pushing back a scheduled vote on the legislation until next week to give minority Democrats a chance to review it.